 The Role of Communities

 Communities are suffering a behavioral health crisis.
 Depression, anxiety, and other behavioral health problems are complicated and may have multiple underlying causes.
-Too often, suicide can become the worst outcome of mental illness and substance use.
+Too often, suicide can become the worst outcome of mental health and substance use issues.
 One fact is certain – it’s imperative that community organizations such as local hospitals, churches, youth organizations, towns, and cities help their members through difficult times.

 Prevention Through Education

 Fear and stigma are two of the leading deterrents for those seeking treatment for mental health and substance use conditions.
-Community leaders play an important role in providing facts about mental illness and substance use, correcting misconceptions, and connecting people to helpful resources.
-Most mental health conditions are treatable – early identification and intervention are directly tied to improved health outcomes for both acute and chronic mental health conditions.
+Community leaders play an important role in providing facts about behavioral health illness and substance use, correcting misconceptions, and connecting people to helpful resources.
+Most behavioral health conditions are treatable – with early identification and intervention directly tied to improved health outcomes for both acute and chronic conditions.